Documentation

 Prerequisites

-• Kubernetes cluster on a Linux Host with supported Kernel (5.10+)
+• Kubernetes cluster on Linux hosts with supported kernel (5.10+)

 helm repo add qpoint https://helm.qpoint.io/